-Mr. CALVIN BOREL (Street Sense's Jockey): I always dreamed about winning this race, you know.
-Winning this race and winning the Breeder's Cup was always -it's always a jockey's dream.
+CALVIN BOREL: I always dreamed about winning this race, you know.
+Winning this race and winning the Breeder's Cup was always - it's always a jockey's dream.
 It's the greatest moment of your life, you know, to pass the wire in a Kentucky Derby in front.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.